1. Terms and Conditions of Workshop Bookings

 8.1.1 We understand that, from time to time, issues outside of your control can mean a change of plan.
 Due to the complex nature of booking workshops, accommodation and transport, we will provide reasonable reimbursement of any monies paid based on the date you inform us of your request to cancel:

 8.1.2 If you believe you may need to cancel, please contact us as soon as possible as it is easier to look at options earlier rather than later.
-In all cases of cancellation, a workshop booking can be transferred to another person subject to the appropriate change fee being paid.
+In all cases of cancellation, it may be possible for a workshop booking to be transferred to another person or alternative dates, subject to the provisions in clauses 7 and 9.

 8.2 Cancellations by us:

-8.2.1 We reserve the right to cancel any workshop prior to the start date due to low customer bookings or personal injury/illness of the tutor or members of the leadership group.
+8.2.1 We reserve the right to cancel any workshop prior to the start date due to factors beyond our reasonable control or unforeseen circumstances including any personal injury/illness of the tutor or members of the leadership group.

 8.2.2 In the event of cancellation by us, the following options will be presented to you as our customer:

-8.2.3 No fees will be charged on any of the above scenarios.
+8.2.3 No fees will be charged on any of the above scenarios in clause 8.2.2.

 8.2.4 We reserve the right to cancel any workshop for any reason, and will provide the earliest possible indication if and when this may occur.
 Once cancelled, any refund provided (or value transferred to an alternative future workshop) is the limit of our liability to you as a customer.